-Any malpractice or maladministration suspected after student registrations will be reported to the relevant awarding body by the appropriate college representative.
+Any malpractice or maladministration suspected after student registrations will be reported to the relevant awarding body.

 Investigating an Allegation

 The person who has received the disclosure will appoint an investigating officer who is responsible for investigating the complaint.
 The nature of the investigation will vary according to the nature of the complaint.
 It may be undertaken personally by the investigating officer, or be referred to another employee with the appropriate professional or technical qualifications, or be referred to an external body such as the Education and Skills Funding Agency or the College Internal Auditors.